-Typical energy saving advice is suitable for a modern gas central heated family home but every house in Argyll and Bute is different in all aspects, from age and type of heating, age and type of building, glazing, location, the number and ability of occupants as well as the availability of fuel.
+Typical energy saving advice is suitable for a modern gas central heated family home but every house in the west of Scotland is different in all aspects, from age and type of heating, age and type of building, glazing, location, the number and ability of occupants as well as the availability of fuel.
 That’s why advice from an ALIenergy advisor is tailored to you, your home and your needs.

-Our Affordable Warmth Advisors can provide energy advice sessions over the telephone on in your own home, this saves you the time and expense to come to us.
-We have advisors covering all of Argyll & Bute and Lochaber in the Highlands, so you will be assigned to the advisor covering your area and they will contact you to arrange a mutually suitable time to visit.
+Our Affordable Warmth Advisors can provide energy advice sessions over the telephone on in your own home when COVID guidance allows.
+We have advisors covering all of Argyll & Bute and Lochaber in the Highlands, so you will be assigned to the advisor covering your area and they will contact you to arrange a mutually suitable time to call or visit.
 In instances where a house visit is not feasible within a short timescale your advisor will help by telephone calls, emails and/or letters.

-During your ALIenergy visit the advisor may ask questions about you, your family and your home.
-This will enable the advisor to gain an overall perspective of your situation to ensure the help and support delivered is tailored to your needs.
+During your ALIenergy advice session the advisor may ask questions about you, your family and your home.
+This will enable the advisor to gain an overall perspective of your situation to ensure that the help and support delivered is tailored to your needs.
 All information is treated with respect and confidentiality.
 Your advisor may ask for meter readings to keep track of how much energy you are using.

-To provide the best advice your advisor will need to see evidence of your benefit entitlement such as your award letters or bank statements.
+To provide the best advice your advisor may need to see evidence of your benefit entitlement such as your award letters or bank statements.
 Copies of these documents are usually required if applying for funding or a grant.
-Lot’s of people are not aware they fit the criteria for funded schemes because benefit award letters aren’t always straightforward and clear.
+Lots of people are not aware they fit the criteria for funded schemes because benefit award letters aren’t always straightforward and clear.
 Our advisors have basic benefit knowledge and know what to look out for.
-We also have qualified benefit advisors on the team who can carry out FREE benefit checks.
+We can refer you on to a benefits advisor who can carry out FREE benefit checks.

 Follow on support

-It is very likely that your advisor will need to keep in touch with you after your initial visit.
-We understand life can be hectic and priorities can change so if you are unable to follow through with any advice our advisors will happily visit you again to go over things in more detail or offer more support to you if needed.
+It is very likely that your advisor will need to keep in touch with you after your initial session.
+We understand life can be hectic and priorities can change so if you are unable to follow through with any advice our advisors will happily speak to you again to go over things in more detail or offer more support to you if needed.

 Feedback and Monitoring

-The Affordable Warmth Team are funded and a requirement for receiving this funding is to show evidence of their work.
-We would really appreciate if you could assist with our feedback and monitoring protocol.
+The Affordable Warmth Advisors are grant funded and a requirement for receiving this funding is to show evidence of their work.
+We would really appreciate it if you could assist with our feedback and monitoring protocol.
 Your advisor will ask you simple questions to help determine the impact they have made.

 Workshops and Talks

-Our Affordable Warmth Team know the importance of reaching people in need, this is why we work with health professionals and community groups who will most likely be in contact with people who require our help.
-We offer FREE workshops and talks tailored to the groups time, experience and needs.
+Our Affordable Warmth Advisors know the importance of reaching people in need, this is why we work with health professionals and community groups who are most likely to be in contact with people who require our help.
+We offer FREE workshops and talks tailored to the group's time, experience and needs.
 Our workshops and talks give a brief overview of how fuel poverty affects people, how to spot someone living in fuel poverty, basic advice to give and know when to refer to an advisor for specialist in-depth advice.

 Volunteer as an Energy Champion